 Note that effectively, the process remains unaltered.
 If the value of approval is "accept" it will route to the HOD.
 Any other value and the email will be sent.

-A fork is used when your process needs to split ways concurrently, meaning that your process will be travelling along 2 separate paths (hence, "fork").
-For instance, in our given example, once the requestor submits his leave application, a notification is sent to both his supervisor and HOD at the same time.
+A fork is used when your process needs to split ways concurrently, meaning that your process will be traveling along 2 separate paths (hence, "fork").
+For instance, in our given example, once the requester submits his leave application, a notification is sent to both his supervisor and HOD at the same time.
 If that is the case, we'll need to add a route, set the split type to "and" and our process will look like:

 NOTE: If done correctly, a plus sign (+) will appear inside the route.

 Joins usually occur when you have separate paths (usually caused by previous forks) in your process that you intend to merge.
-In our Leave Application process, once the requestor submits his leave application, both the supervisor and HOD are notified.
+In our Leave Application process, once the requester submits his leave application, both the supervisor and HOD are notified.
 Once they respond, the application ends up at the back office desk for further processing.

 There are 2 types of joins:

-To sum it up, once the requestor submits an application, the supervisor will decide on whether to accept or reject.
+To sum it up, once the requester submits an application, the supervisor will decide on whether to accept or reject.
 If the supervisor accepts, the application will go to the HOD for approval.
 Two routes are needed here: one for when the supervisor approves and another for when the HOD approves.
 Again, while the position of the routes in specific swimlanes doesn't really matter, it is ideal to keep the process legible.